toxichome-whoami/manifest_dumper_release/README.md

 7. **Append DLC Data (Optional)**
    - Click the `Add DLC Data` button.
    - Select the **TXT file** with the game data.
-   - Select the generated **Lua file**, and the DLC data will be appended.
+   - Select the generated **Lua file** folder, and the DLC data will be appended.

 8. **Create a ZIP File (Optional)**
    - Click the `Create ZIP` button.